chrnan6711/lasersite/3dinjection.md

 </details>

-Because 2D expressions have no depth, the `yi` coordinate must be added in order to open up that dimension.
+Because 2D expressions have no depth, the `yi` coordinate was added in order to open up that dimension.